OneCDOnly/sherpa/README.md

 ... and follow the help from there.

-If `sudo` is unavailable in your version of QTS, please SSH into your NAS as the 'admin' user instead and run:
+If `sudo` is unavailable in your version of QTS, please SSH into your NAS as the 'admin' user instead, and run:
 ```
 sherpa
 ```